UBC-MDS/exploratory-data-viz/chapters/en/module5.md

 <opt text="Hockey Players in the NLH originate from all around the world" >

-This is not exactly pertaining to the plot we see above.
+This is not exactly what we are trying to communicate with the plot we see above.
 We would more likely want to title it commenting on the large number of players originating from Canada.

 </opt>